Hagersville Tire Fire

-The Hagersville Tire Fire, sparked on 12 February 1990, was a major tire fire at Tyre King Tire Recycling facility near Hagersville, Ontario.
-At the time, Tyre King was already under scrutiny by the Province of Ontario as an environmental Firefighters from twenty-four different departments fought the fire for seventeen days.
+The Hagersville Tire Fire, sparked on 12 February 1990, was a major tire fire at Tyre King Tire Recycling facility near Hagersville, Ontario, Canada.
+At the time, Tyre King was already under scrutiny by the Province of Ontario as an environmental hazard.
+Firefighters from twenty-four different departments fought the fire for seventeen days.
 Eventually it consumed fourteen million tires and burned the equivalent of eighteen football fields.
 The province spent fifteen to twenty-five million dollars to extinguish it and it displaced up to 4,000 residents and produced a significant amount of toxic smoke and ash.
 Investigators later determined that the fire was likely caused by five arsonists, one of whom pleaded guilty and testified against the other four, who were charged with mischief and sentenced to prison times between one month and four months.
 The fire was officially put out on 1 March 1990.

 Residents, firefighters, and the broader environment all sustained potentially significant health effects and damages as a result of residue and the inhalation of ash.
 Notable consequences of the fire include emotional and medical damages to residents, economic damage in the form of lost revenues for food vendors, and the proliferation of oily runoff as a result of firefighting efforts.
 Reporting surrounding the event provided a catalyst for the Province of Ontario and other Canadian jurisdictions to update their regulations for tire management and storage.

 The site

-Hagersville, Ontario and surrounding area
+Hagersville and surrounding area

-Hagersville, Ontario is a small, rural community in Haldimand County whose population in 1991 was 20,573 The community is approximately 35 kilometres south of Hamilton, Ontario and is connected to that city by Highway 6.
+Hagersville, Ontario is a small, rural community in Haldimand County; the county's population in 1991 was 20,573.
+The community is approximately 35 kilometres south of Hamilton, Ontario and is connected to that city by Highway 6.
 The Grand River, which flows roughly ten kilometres east of the community, meanders through the county towards Lake Erie and contributes to a robust agricultural sector throughout the region.
 North of Hagersville are 46,000 acres of reserve lands held by the Six Nations of the Grand River, including the community of Ohsweken.
-Previously, the community served as an Air Force training facility during World War Two.
-Some of the infrastructure associated with this military installation remains standing about twelve kilometres southwest of the community.
+The community previously served as an Air Force training facility during World War Two; some of the infrastructure associated with this military installation remains standing about twelve kilometres southwest of the community.
 To the south of the area is Nanticoke Generating Station, which at the time of the Hagersville tire fire was a coal-fired power plant and the seventh-largest single source of greenhouse gas emissions in the country.